UBC-CIC/Quantum-AI/README.md

         - `/functions`: Contains utility functions used in the application
         - `/pages`: Contains pages used in the application
             - `/admin`: Contains admin pages used in the application
-            - `/instructor`: Contains instructor pages used in the application
-            - `/student`: Contains student pages used in the application
+            - `/user`: Contains user pages used in the application

 ## RAG Documentation

 Here you can learn about how this project performs retrieval-augmented generation (RAG).
 For a deeper dive into how we use Large Language Models (LLMs) to generate text, please refer to the [Text Generation](./docs/text_generation) folder.
 For more knowledge on how data is consumed and interpreted for the LLM, please refer to the [Data Ingestion](./docs/data_ingestion) folder.

-## API Documentation

-Here you can learn about the API the project uses: [API Documentation](./docs/api-documentation.pdf).

-## Optional Modifications

-Steps to implement optional modifications such as restricting sign-up to certain email domains and allowing instructors to create courses can be found [here](./docs/optionalModifications.md)

 ## Changelog
 N/A

 ## Credits

-This application was architected and developed by [Sean Woo](https://www.linkedin.com/in/seanwoo4/), [Aurora Cheng](https://www.linkedin.com/in/aurora-cheng04/), [Harshinee Sriram](https://www.linkedin.com/in/harshineesriram/), and [Aman Prakash](https://www.linkedin.com/in/aman-prakash-aa48b421b/), with project assistance by [Miranda Newell](https://www.linkedin.com/in/miranda-newell-7669b01b2/).
+This application was architected and developed by [Abhi Verma](https://www.linkedin.com/in/abhi-verma13/) and [Arshia Moghimi](https://www.linkedin.com/in/arshia-moghimi-3a7a41150/).
 Thanks to the UBC Cloud Innovation Centre Technical and Project Management teams for their guidance and support.

 ## License